aibasel-teaching/krummstab/README.md

 ```
 krummstab mark sheet01
 ```
+> 📝 On a native Windows installation you may have to add the parent directory
+> of the executable you would like to use for marking to the `PATH` environment
+> variable.
+If you do so for Xournal++ and set `xopp: true` in your individual
+> config, then `mark` should work without changes to the `marking_command`
+> option.

 ### collect
 Once you have marked all the teams assigned to you and added their points to